 No deaths or drug-related serious AEs were reported and incidence of hypoglycaemia was low in the study by Inagaki et al. There was no dose-dependent increase in the incidence of AEs or hypoglycaemia in the canagliflozin groups.
 Specifically, overall 266 AEs occurred in 169 patients, including 43 AEs in 26 (34.7%) patients in the placebo group, 52 AEs in 37 (45.1%) patients in the 50 mg group, 60 AEs in 34 (45.9%) patients in the 100 mg group, 61 AEs in 38 (49.4%) patients in the 200mg group and 50 AEs in 34 (45.3%) patients in the 300 mg group.
 AEs leading to study discontinuation occurred only in 0 – 2 patients across the groups (lung adenocarcinoma, pollakiuria, oral discomfort and pruritus).
 Most of the AEs were mild; only one serious AE occurred (lung adenocarcinoma in one patient in the 50 mg group).
 Five patients with treatment- emergent AEs withdrew from the study although, in one of these, the primary reason for withdrawal was disease progression.
 The AEs reported in >3% patients were nasopharyngitis, increased blood ketone bodies, hypoglycaemia unawareness, hypoglycaemia, gastritis, periodontitis, upper respiratory tract infections and malaise, but there was no dose-dependent trend.
 Two vulvovaginal infections were reported in the canagliflozin group (one each of vulvovaginal candida infection in the 100 and 300mg groups).
 Volume-related AEs (dry mouth, dehydration, dizziness and palpitation) were reported in 0–3 patients in the canagliflozin groups and in 1 patient in the placebo group.
 Pollakiuria was reported in three patients in the canagliflozin groups and in none of the patients in the placebo group.
 No urinary tract infections were reported in any group.
 No clinically meaningful changes in electrocardiograms were observed, and there were no cardiovascular events.
 Although canagliflozin was associated with a decrease in blood pressure, no postural hypotension was reported.
 No clinically meaningful changes in serum electrolytes were observed in any of the groups.
 There were no remarkable changes in serum creatinine or the urinary albumin/creatinine ratio, suggesting that canagliflozin did not impair kidney function.
-Small increases in urinary N-terminal cross- linked telopeptide of type I collagen levels and serum C-terminal cross-linked telopeptide of type I collagen levels together with slight decreases in bone-specific alka- line phosphatase and 1,25-(OH)2 vitamin D levels from baseline to week 12 were reported in the canagliflozin groups.
+Small increases in urinary N-terminal cross- linked telopeptide of type I collagen levels and serum C-terminal cross-linked telopeptide of type I collagen levels together with slight decreases in bone-specific alkaline phosphatase and 1,25-(OH)2 vitamin D levels from baseline to week 12 were reported in the canagliflozin groups.
 The clinical relevance of these small changes is unknown and there were no AEs suggestive of changes in bone-related markers.6

 In a randomised, double blind placebo-controlled multicentre trial by Wilding et al. presented in 2012, 469 adult patients with T2DM inadequately controlled with metformin and a sulphonylurea were given oral canagliflozin 100 or 300mg/day or placebo for 26 weeks.
 The overall incidence of adverse events did not differ between groups; however, the canagliflozin treated patients experienced a higher incidence of genital fungal infections (18.7% vs 3.8% in women and 4.9% vs 1.3% in men).
 More patients in the canagliflozin groups also experienced hypoglycaemia (28.8% vs 15.4%).
 In another similar, but much smaller study involving only 29 patients, Devineni et al. reported that symptomatic hypoglycaemia occurred in 6 patients on canagliflozin 100mg, 3 patients in the 300mg group, and 3 patients in the placebo group.
 None of these hypoglycaemic episodes were classed as severe or serious.2